danilosierrac/gilbert-index/_posts/2017-06-12-net-worth-thinkers.md

 And I would respond: it proves you should be focused on Saving and Practicing Frugality, which is what you’re doing when you earn $250k and spend $25k.
 And so it proves the virtues of Net Worth Thinking because Saving and Practicing Frugality are what you get when you adopt Net Worth Thinking.
 That’s the whole deal.

 Income Thinking exists because the tax system is based around Income and because businesses want you concerned with Income.
-And most people are employed by businesses, i.e., employees.
+And most people are employed by businesses, i.e., are employees.

 A company wants you to want higher and higher pay, year after year because it keeps you working like a motivated hamster moving and twitching its little body, but going nowhere, on a running wheel.
 A company wants you thinking: “Next year I can make six digits.”
 A company does not want you thinking: “If I save 75% of my Income this year and next year, my Net Worth will be large enough so I can quit this job the following year, never having even earned six digits, and then do what I really want to do.”